Geospatial-Reasoning-Driven Vocabulary-Agnostic Remote Sensing Semantic Segmentation: Experiments

 \subsection{Ablation Study}

-To verify the contribution of each component, we conducted ablation experiments as summarized in Table~\ref{tab:ablation}.
-The results reveal that relying solely on the OVSeg baseline leads to severe semantic ambiguity, with a Category Accuracy (Cat.
-Acc.) of only 11.19\%.
-By integrating MLLM-derived expert knowledge, the Cat.
-Acc. improves to 45.12\%, demonstrating that enhanced class descriptors help the model better understand geographical attributes.
+To verify the contribution of each component, we conduct ablation experiments as summarized in Table~\ref{tab:ablation}.
+The three configurations correspond to the plain OVSeg baseline, OVSeg with MLLM-enhanced category knowledge, and the full GR-CoT framework, respectively.
+The plain OVSeg baseline obtains only 11.19\% Cat.
+Acc., indicating that passive visual-text matching suffers from severe semantic ambiguity in remote sensing scenes.

-The full GR-CoT framework, which incorporates the complete geospatial reasoning chain, achieves the highest Cat.
-Acc. of 64.85\% and a mIoU of 45.34\%.
-This indicates that the organic integration of macro-scenario anchoring and visual feature decoupling is essential for transforming raw visual facts into accurate geographical semantics.
-The significant boost in Cat.
-Acc. directly correlates with the final segmentation quality.
+By introducing MLLM-derived category knowledge, Cat.
+Acc. increases to 37.33\%, showing that enhanced class descriptors help the model better identify plausible land-cover categories.
+However, this setting does not achieve the best OA, suggesting that category-level knowledge alone may still introduce noisy or over-inclusive vocabularies.
+In contrast, the full GR-CoT framework further incorporates macro-scenario anchoring and visual feature decoupling, achieving the best Cat.
+Acc., mIoU, and OA.
+These results demonstrate that image-specific geospatial reasoning is essential for generating reliable adaptive vocabularies and improving final segmentation quality.